jbarrios23/MessangiAndroidSDK/README.md

 ### Step 1: Create Android Studio Project
 Open Android Studio IDE and start new project you are working on.
 #### Implicit Implementation
-Place the "MessangiSDK" dependency in app.gradle
+Place the "MessagiSDK" dependency in app.gradle
 ```Gradle
 implementation 'com.android.testdefsdknotificactionpush:sdk:1.0'
 ```